s

 Mounie Castle with the Seton Turret © 2002

 The building conforms to the T-plan with a long main block of three storeys running N to S, and a circular stair tower projecting westwards midway along the W front.
-The walling, now harled, is plain and roughcast and the gables crowstepped.
+Unfortunately the original crenellated parapet is now gone and the roofline now meets the walling.
+The walling itself, no longer exposed stonework is now harled and plain and roughcast and the gables crowstepped.
 The modern wing, attached to the SW, is actually a separate building extending from the NE.
 A rectangular dovecot dated 1694 at Mounie was restored by Sir Robert Lorimer as a garden house in 1898, although no dovecot features survive.
-Mounie is still in use as a private residence.
+The castle is private.

 Kings and Queens of the United Kingdom (from 1603)